VA Loan Process And Eligibility Requirements On VA Mortgages

 The Pre-Approval Stage is the most important stage of the VA Loan Process:

 75% of our borrowers who contact us at Gustan Cho Associates are the following:

 - folks who either are going through a stressful mortgage process

-- That reason is because they were not properly qualified by their loan officer prior being issued a pre-approval letter
+- That reason is that they were not properly qualified by their loan officer prior to being issued a pre-approval letter

-Borrowers should make sure that their loan officers has properly pre-approved them before they go out and get an executed real estate purchase contract.
+Borrowers should make sure that their loan officers have properly pre-approved them before they go out and get an executed real estate purchase contract.

-The following steps needs to be taken by a loan officer before issuing a pre-approval letter on a VA Loan:
+The following steps need to be taken by a loan officer before issuing a pre-approval letter on a VA Loan: